DanGould/code-bitcoin-csharp/README.md

 * broadcasting it to blockchain
 Our ultimate goal is to team with partners and write a 2-of-3 multisignature transaction.
 We will discuss the scenarios where such a transaction and others may benefit organizations' financing

-Huge thanks to everyone who contributed to [Programming the Blockchain in C#](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain).
-Much of this workshop draws from that text.
+Huge thanks to @NicolasDorier, @nopara73, and everyone else who contributed to [Programming the Blockchain in C#](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain).
+Much of this workshop draws from that text and the NBitcoin library Nicolas wrote which it details

 # Let's get started